 8. Provide a Management Chart that includes offices, managers, and divisions.

 9. Provide evidence of federal agency approval to engage in business of loans for Fannie or Ginnie Mae, Freddie Mac, FHA, VA, or Farmers Home Administration.

 10. Obtain a fidelity bond and submit a copy of the policy with the application.

 SuretyGroup.com can help you stay compliant with obtaining a fidelity bond and surety bond for your business.
-Premiums for California mortgage lender surety bonds are dependent on credit.
-Premiums for fidelity bonds are dependent on the number of employees covered, bond amount and the number of years of coverage.
+The premium that you pay for a California Mortgage Lender Surety Bond is dependent on credit.
+The premium that you pay for a Fidelity Bond is dependent on the number of employees covered, bond amount and the number of years of coverage.